justin-hale/moonfall-recaps/content/sessions/session-16.md

 ## The Eldoran Knight Encounter

-The party interacts with the **Eldoran Knight** who helped during combat.
+The party interacts with the **Eric, Eldoran Knight** who helped during combat.
 She wears the characteristic gem-embedded armor but her crystals appear dull and blackened rather than bright:

 ### **Knight's Background**
 - She was sent on a mission to combat Shadowfell incursions